 Students who volunteer a minimum of 40 hours a year (in the course of one or more placements) are recognized at the College of Law annual awards ceremony.

-Through our clinics students also represent actual clients who cannot afford private representation, including providing legal advice to neighborhood and community-based non-profit organizations in Cleveland.
-Through this role, Cleveland-Marshall has played an important part of the comprehensive effort to revitalize the urban core of our region.
+Through our clinics, students also represent actual clients who cannot afford private representation, including providing legal advice to neighborhood and community-based non-profit organizations in Cleveland.
+Through this role, CSU Cleveland-Marshall has played an important part of the comprehensive effort to revitalize the urban core of our region.